We are pleased to announce our partnership with the Hilton Jackson to serve as our Host Hotel for 2019!

 To ALL the incredible Musicians, Dancers & Athletes who came from near and far to share their talent with we mere mortals.
 We all know it’s not a festival without you and we’re grateful!

 To the volunteers beginning with the Board of the Celtic Heritage Society: Terry Baldridge, James Griffin, Keegan Burt, Tammy Vaughan, Tammy Arthur, Mac Buntin, David Keary, Clark Lowery, Harvey Kimble and CHS members, Maggie Cupples, Catherine Sherer Bishop & Bob Mamrak and of course Dianne Stefanick & Don Butts who all worked diligently to pull it off.
-To all those who missed the music when they were pouring beer, selling t-shirts (they sold out by the way!) and working the armband table.
-Can’t happen without any of you but I really want to say thank you especially to the few brave & amazing people who even without the heat of September were still sweaty blobs setting everything up, working the fest (some even performing in between) and then tearing it all down.
+To all those who missed the music when they were pouring beer, selling t-shirts (they sold out by the way!) and working the armband table, can’t happen without any of you.
+I really want to say a special thank you to the few brave & amazing people who, even without the heat of September, were still sweaty blobs setting everything up, working the fest (some even performing in between) and then tearing it all down.
 YOU ROCK!

-Lastly, I would like to personally express my gratitude to Don Penzien, Jil Chambless, Máirtín de Cógáin, Steve Payne, Rob Millette, Steve Whitlow, Chuck Bishop, Catherine Koehler, Greg Johnson, Shaundi Wall, Debbie Kreiser, Bill Rogers, Clark Lowery, Tom McCandlish and Elizabeth Doss who know what organizing this thing entails and in addition to every member of the Board were all very encouraging to me throughout.
+Lastly, I would like to personally express my gratitude to Don Penzien, Jil Chambless, Máirtín de Cógáin, Steve Payne, Rob Millette, Steve Whitlow, Chuck Bishop, Catherine Koehler, Greg Johnson, Shaundi Wall, Debbie Kreiser, Bill Rogers, Clark Lowery, Tom McCandlish and Elizabeth Doss who know what organizing a festival entails, and in addition to every member of the Board, were all very encouraging to me throughout.

 We think we like the Spring so look for us again next year and tell a friend please!